timurozkul/House-of-Java/readMe.md

 <h3>Wave</h3>

-Something I did for fun one of the first programmes I made, its a game called Wave - *2015 July*
+Something I did for fun one of the first programmes I made, its a game called Wave (Pics in dir) - *2015 July*
 >Java